-On February 13, 2024 (the "Closing Date"), we entered into a5-year term loan and security agreement (the "Loan Agreement") with Innovatus Life Sciences Lending Fund I, LP ("Innovatus"), an affiliate of Innovatus Capital Partners, LLC, for an aggregate principal amount of up to \$40.0 million and with a maturity date of February 13, 2029 (the "Innovatus Loan").
+On February 13, 2024 (the "Closing Date"), we entered into a five-year term loan and security agreement (the "Loan Agreement") with Innovatus Life Sciences Lending Fund I, LP ("Innovatus"), an affiliate of Innovatus Capital Partners, LLC, for an aggregate principal amount of up to \$40.0 million and with a maturity date of February 13, 2029 (the "Innovatus Loan").
 The Innovatus Loan consists of two tranches, of which the first tranche of \$30.0 million was funded on February 13, 2024.
-We will be eligible to draw down the second tranche of \$10.0 million upon achievement of certain milestones including pre-specified revenue thresholds.
+We will be eligible to draw down the second tranche of \$10.0 million upon achievement of certain milestones including certain pre-specified revenue thresholds and subject to a payment of a facility fee equal to 1.00% of the amount of such term loan.

-The floating per annum interest rate of the Innovatus Loan is equal tothe sum of (a) the greater of (i) prime rate published in the Money Rates section of the Wall Street Journal and (ii) 7.50%, plus (b) 3.25%; provided that, at the election of the the Company, up to 2.0% of such rate shall be payable in-kind until the third anniversary of the closing date.
-The Company is required to make monthly interest-only payments through February 1, 2027, after which the Company is required to make monthly amortizing payments, with the remaining balance of the principal plus accrued and unpaid interest due at maturity.
-2.0% of the interest is payable in-kind for the firstthree years of the term by increasing the principal balance.
-Prepayments of the loan, in whole or in part, will be subject to an early prepayment fee which ranges between 3% and 1% and declines each year until the third anniversary date of the Closing Date, after which no prepayment fee is required.
-The Company is also required to pay an exit fee upon any payment or prepayment equal to 3% of the aggregate principal amount of the tranches funded under the Innovatus Loan.
+The floating per annum interest rate of the Innovatus Loan is equal to the sum of (a) the greater of (i) prime rate published in the Money Rates section of the Wall Street Journal and (ii) 7.50%, plus (b) 3.25%; provided that, at the election of the Company, up to 2.0% of such rate shall be payable in-kind until the third anniversary of the Closing Date.
+The Company is required to make monthly interest-only payments through February 1, 2027, with the ability to extend the interest-only period through February 1, 2028 upon the achievement of certain pre-specified financial milestones.
+Following the interest-only period, the Company is required to make monthly amortizing payments, with the remaining balance of the principal plus accrued and unpaid interest due at maturity.
+For the first three years of the term, 2.0% of the interest is payable in-kind by increasing the principal balance.
+Prepayments of the loan, in whole or in part, will be subject to an early prepayment fee which ranges between 3.0% and 1.0% and declines each year until the third anniversary date of the Closing Date, after which no prepayment fee is required.
+The Company is also required to pay an exit fee upon any payment or prepayment equal to 3.0% of the aggregate principal amount of the tranches funded under the Innovatus Loan.

-The Innovatus Loan contains customary representations and warranties and covenants, subject to customary carve outs, and includes financial covenants related to liquidity and net product revenue, with the latter beginning with the period ending September 30, 2024.
-The Company believes it is in compliance with the terms included within the Innovatus Loan as of March 31, 2024.
-The Innovatus Loan is secured by perfected first priority liens on the Company's assets, including a commitment by the Company to not allow any liens to be placed upon the Company's intellectual property.
+The Innovatus Loan contains customary representations and warranties and covenants, subject to customary carve outs, and includes financial covenants related to liquidity and net product revenue, with the latter beginning with the period ended September 30, 2024.
+The Innovatus Loan is secured by perfected first priority liens on the Company's assets, and the Loan Agreement includes a negative pledge by the Company which prohibits the Company from permitting liens to be placed upon the Company's intellectual property in favor of any party other than Innovatus.

-In connection with the issuance of the Innovatus Loan, we recorded a debt discount of \$1.3 million and capitalized debt issuance costs of \$0.6 million.
+In connection with the issuance of the Innovatus Loan, we recorded a debt discount of \$1.3 million and capitalized debt issuance costs of \$0.6 million during the first quarter of 2024.
 The discount and issuance costs will be amortized over the life of the Innovatus Loan.
-Interest expense for the Innovatus Loan for the three months ended March 31, 2024 was \$0.5 million, and is inclusive of non-cash amortization of the debt discount, debt issuance costs, payable in-kind interest, and accretion of final payment.
-The carrying amount of the Innovatus Loan approximates fair value given its recent issuance.
-The effective interest rate for the Innovatus Loan was 14.0% as of March 31, 2024.
+Interest expense for the Innovatus Loan for the three months ended March 31, 2025 and 2024 was \$0.9 million and \$0.5 million, respectively, and is inclusive of non-cash amortization of the debt discount, debt issuance costs, payable in-kind interest, and accretion of final payment.
+The carrying amount of the Innovatus Loan approximates fair value given its recent issuance and the interest rate is based on the current prime rate.
+The effective interest rate for the Innovatus Loan was 13.1% as of March 31, 2025.